nvmarzakov/marzakov/README.md

-# marzakov
+# Hi there, I'm Nikolay Marzakov from Bulgaria 👋

-Hi , I'm Nikolay Marzakov from Bulgaria.
-I discovered Python Development as a passion in 2022 and currently i am a student at SoftUni.
-Univercity.
+## I discovered Python Development as a passion in 2022 and am currently a student at Softuni Bulgaria.